esternaouri/Airport_v2/README.md

 we dont make input validation; except an alert that you must insert  airport by the format.

+when you will add a new card, it will ask you to add destination in that format : LLHZ OR LLBG OR LLHA OR LLIB if you dont add destination like that it will not show you

+detail about the destination airport. only validate airport will show the link with more detaile.

 filtre by pilot name is automatique. filtre by destination you must click to make the filter work.